Skip to main content

 await initialize();

-// -- Trigger an experiment
+// -- Trigger feature experiment

-// -- Get tracking code
+// -- Get tracking code and set it to state

 // -- Result engine code will look like this